Speak Up, Step Up, Advocate for Health

-Hesitant to ask questions and share resources at the RS
+Hesitant to ask questions

 What was stopping me?
 My preconceived idea that my doctor would think it arrogant and be insulted that a patient might show him something he didn’t already know.
 After all, he’s the specialist!
 I was wrong.

 When I entered the exam room, I laid the white envelope with my copies on a chair and took my seat.
 We went through the normal exam and I got the good news I was hoping for: My condition was relatively unchanged.
 For MD, that is great news to hear and I could continue to drive a little longer - Whew!

 This opened the door and gave me the courage to share how grateful I felt, especially after reading posts from others on a community website I had found.
 I explained how I had become an advocate for Health Union and MacularDegeneration.net.
 I was on a roll and continued to explain the research I had also done on eye vitamins.
 He was genuinely interested.

 In the envelope I brought, I included copies of an article that was published about Health Union, my involvement, and MacularDegeneration.net, plus a spread sheet I created on 10 eye vitamins as part of my research for an article I wrote on vitamin intolerances.

 He could not have been more kind and said he was learning from me.
 As he left, he took the envelope and remarked how kind it was of me to share this information with him.
 He certainly didn’t seem offended whatsoever!